vnt-github/cs238p/lectures/4_calling_conventions.md

 ```

 DYNAMIC VARIABLES
-    - maintained in stack.
+    - maintained in heap.
     - sbrk system call allocate chunk of memory.
 On top of sbrk runs malloc which has metadata tracking regions of memory that is allocated and which is unallocated, free and empty.
-It only services regions in power of 2, so request to allocate 65 will get 128 but will give back 65 maintaining rest as unallocated.
+It only services regions in power of 2, so request to allocate 65 will get 128 bytes.

 ```c
 #include <stdio.h>